bronkula/apptools/proto/README.md

 </section>
 ```

+Proto will handle all the history states of routing around your application.

 ## PageShow

 Since there's only one document ready call on an app like this, you might need to be able to run code any time a page is loaded.
 So there's a "pageshow" event available to you every time a page is loaded onto the page.